by Daryl Mather

 Planning and scheduling functions are the key deliverables of the planning role.
 This is where the most gains in execution have the potential to be made and acted upon.
 In some larger organisations these are split, allowing more adequate resources for each role.

-The role of the planner needs to cover the full range of the work order system, from input into coding, prioritisation and a degree of autonomy in execution.
+The role of the planner needs to cover the full range of the work order system, from input into coding, prioritization and a degree of autonomy in execution.
 As such these roles, more and more, need to be staffed by skilled and versatile people.

 The difference between planning and scheduling needs to be clear within each company.
 These are differing areas worthy of differing measurement and improvement initiatives.